IBRAHIMFONYUY/nextpy-framework/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the NextPy License.

 Thank you for making NextPy better! 🚀

+Built with love ❤️ by the NextPy community.